ex0-tekk/Diabolist-VR/Readme.md

 - **Open the Wabbajack file you downloaded to begin the install process, on the bottom right, select the DVR folder you created & the download section will automatically pick the mod folder for you inside of itself, or you can select a different folder to keep the downloaded zipped mods separate, it’s your choice.**

-- **Click the big blue arrow, sit back & relax while it installs, if you’re curious you can watch the mod info that pops up to get an idea of what’s being installed, you are downloading over 600 mods so just be patient & let it finish, if it freezes, simply start the process over, to do this, open the Diabolist VR wabbajack file & click the arrow again without doing anything else & it will resume where it left off.**
+- **Now click the big blue arrow, sit back & relax while it installs, if you’re curious, you can watch the mod info that pops up to get an idea of what’s being installed, you can also download the [Diabolist VR 2.0 Definitive Re-Release Wabbajack Manifest File](https://drive.google.com/file/d/11UBZXeBkzwTFvyQqbisx6QJdgtaqMSQr/view?usp=sharing) then simply drag and drop that file into [this websites main page](https://www.wabbajack.org/#/modlists/manifest) to see all the mods being installed, you are downloading over 600 mods so just be patient & let it finish, if it freezes, simply start the process over, to do this, open the Diabolist VR wabbajack file & click the arrow again without doing anything else & it will resume where it left off.**

 - **After install is finished, close the Wabbajack window & proceed to the DVR folder, open the Game Files Folder, then drag & drop ALL of these files into your SkyrimVR root folder.**
 #